The best toaster oven air fryers for easy and delicious meal-prep in 2022

 There are several key differences between toaster ovens and air fryers, which may influence which one you choose to buy.
 These include:

-• Heating—an air fryer is a convection oven that circulates hot air throughout the appliance.
+• Heating elements: An air fryer is a convection oven that circulates hot air throughout the appliance.
 A toaster oven will typically have two heating elements, one at the top and one at the bottom of the appliance.

-• Size—an air fryer will typically be smaller than a toaster oven, making them better suited to smaller kitchens and easier to store.
+• Size: An air fryer will typically be smaller than a toaster oven, making them better suited to smaller kitchens and easier to store on organized countertops.
 A toaster oven will often boast a bigger capacity that's suited to larger food items, or bigger quantities.

-• Time—an air fryer will typically be able to cook food quicker than a regular oven due to its circulated hot air.
-A regular toaster oven will not be quite as prompt in serving up your meals, and will take closer to the cooking time offered by a normal oven.
+• Cooking times: Typically an air fryer will be able to cook food quicker than a regular oven due to its circulated hot air.
+A regular toaster oven will not be quite as prompt in serving up your meals and will take closer to the cooking time offered by a normal oven.

-• Price points—a toaster oven can tend to be more expensive than the typical air fryer.
+• Price points: A toaster oven can tend to be more expensive than a typical air fryer, especially when compared to the best air fryer deals on the market.

 There are also several similarities between air fryers and toaster ovens, such as:

-• Ease of maintenance: both air fryers and toaster ovens are typically very easy to clean and look after.
+• Ease of maintenance: Cleaning an air fryer or toaster oven is typically a very easy task and therefore minimal effort to look after.

-• Oil: both air fryers and toaster ovens significantly reduce the amount of oil required in cooking.
-Whereas you'd perhaps typically slosh oil around a frying pan or baking tray, a minimal spritz is required with air fryers toaster ovens.
+• Oil: Both air fryers and toaster ovens significantly reduce the amount of oil required in cooking.
+Whereas you'd perhaps typically slosh oil around a frying pan or baking tray, a minimal spritz is required with air fryers and toaster ovens.

 • Quality of food: both air fryers and toaster ovens promise to cook your favorite dishes to perfection.
-Food should be perfectly crisped and cooked just as well—if not better—as if it had spent time in a "proper" oven.
+Food should be perfectly crisped and cooked just as well – if not better –as if it had spent time in a "proper" oven vs an air fryer.

 Are air fryer ovens worth it?